Summary

 Focus on ROI and patient outcomes, not technical architecture.

-Cowork will open a browser, search for relevant information, compile findings, and build a fully sourced presentation — all in one workflow.
+Cowork opens a browser, searches for relevant information, compiles findings, and builds a fully sourced presentation in a single workflow.

 Prompt Engineering for Better Presentations

-The quality of your AI-generated presentation is directly proportional to the quality of your prompt.
-Here are templates that consistently produce excellent results.
+The quality of an AI-generated presentation is directly proportional to the quality of the prompt.
+The templates below consistently produce strong results.

 Effective Prompt Templates